Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Open Azure DevOps in your browser (login if you need to).
 1. Navigate to your organisation and project.
-1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `JFH-20221208-demo`).
+1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `dema-mgt-main`).
 Click on it.
 1. You should see some files under source control.

 #### Azure DevOps Template Repository

 1. Navigate to your organisation and project.
-1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `JFH-20221208-demo-template`).
+1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `dema-mgt-template`).
 Click on it.
 1. You should see some files under source control.

 #### Azure DevOps Environments